verajosemanuel/tidyviz-base/README.md

 base is rocker/verse

-this is a base image for tidyiz. just libraries and github packages plus rJava
+this is a base image for tidyiz. just some libraries and github packages plus rJava

+### PLEASE CONSIDER tidyviz instead for a more packages and features

 ## Quick Reference